FairuzK/Linux/BanditGame/Solutions.md

 ./bandit20-do cat /etc/bandit_pass/bandit20
 ```
 ### Lessons
-- Learn how to run a command with another permission.
+- Learn how to run a command with another permission..
 ---